prajwalVAIDYA/FDS-StudentMarks/README.md

 # FDS-StudentMarks
 Write a Python program to store marks scored in subject “Fundamental of Data Structure” by N students in the class.
-Write functions to compute following: a) The average score of class b) Highest score and lowest score of class c) Count of students who were absent for the test d) Display mark with highest frequency
+Write functions to compute following:
+a) The average score of class
+b) Highest score and lowest score of class
+c) Count of students who were absent for the test
+d) Display mark with highest frequency and lowest frequency.